 It is an artist-created environment with a medieval castle and an enchanted forest.
 The Valley of the Moon puts on plays and shows too.
 They are only open on the first and third Sundays of each month.

 Admission is only $10 for adults and $5 for students, and children are free.
 Plan to spend 1-2 hours there and let your imagination go wild.
 The Valley of the Moon is a magical place your kids will never forget.

 Tucson Bike Tours

-Tucson is home to a wide variety of historic districts, each with its unique style and history.
+Tucson is home to various historic districts with unique styles and histories.
 One great way to explore these districts is by bike.

-Tucson Bike Tours offers various tour options, highlighting different aspects of the city’s history and architecture.
+Tucson Bike Tours offers various tour options, highlighting the city’s history and architecture.
 The tours are led by experienced guides familiar with the city’s history and can provide insights into the different districts.

 Best of all, biking is a great way to see the city at your own pace and get some exercise at the same time.
 So whether you’re a local or a visitor, Tucson Bike Tours is a great way to learn more about the city’s history and culture.